 4. Visit a local food market or, better still, go on a food tour

-Above: Campo dei Fiori market, one of the oldest and most famous markets in Rome
+Above: Campo dei Fiori market, is one of my favourite places in Rome to visit.
+It’s one of the oldest and most famous markets in the city

 5. Wander around the streets of Trastevere